 Reward combination includes:

-1. Principled rewards (95% weight): Based on helpfulness, harmlessness, honesty principles
+1. Rubric-based rewards (95% weight): Based on helpfulness, harmlessness, honesty rubrics

 2. Format rewards (5% weight): Ensure output format correctness